 A ball is defined as a pitch not meeting any legal specifications or a legal pitch not contacting any portion of the strike mat (including contact with Home Plate but not with any part of the strike mat)

 The count begins at one ball and one strike.

 A batter with two strikes who hits a foul ball on the ensuing pitch will be given one courtesy foul.
 After a second foul ball, the batter is out

-The infield fly rule will be in effect when:
+The infield fly rule is in effect when applicable

 Runners are not permitted to steal at any time.